 Step 8: Deploy AML web service for lookup

 In MRS, you can also publish Azure Machine Learning.
 We deploy a lookup web service so we can use an online application such as Joseph Mart to show some prediction result.

+The run_demo.sh will prompt the name of the web service it deployed in step 8.